 The Secretariat of the Ramsar Convention on Wetlands (Ramsar) supports Parties in addressing issues related to marshes as well as lakes, rivers and coastal marine ecosystems, including mangroves, seagrass, shallow waters, etc., essentially all ecosystems from upstream water catchments to downstream river systems through which the litter enters the marine environment.
 The Ramsar Convention covers water quality in these ecosystems as well as water flows, species migration, biodiversity and on-site management.
 Although there are no decisions or CoP resolutions that specifically reference marine litter and microplastics, the Ramsar Convention Secretariat stays informed by following relevant working groups on the topic.
-Ramsar was involved in the GPA for the Protection of the Marine Environment from Land-based Activities and is co-custodian (with UNEP) of the water-related
+Ramsar was involved in the GPA for the Protection of the Marine Environment from Land-based Activities and is co-custodian (with UNEP) of the waterrelated ecosystems extent indicator SDG 6.6.1.
+In this role, Ramsar encourages Parties to make inventories regarding the quality of water in ecosystems.